-PFRS 1, First-time Adoption of PFRS - Borrowing Costs
+- PFRS 1, First-time Adoption of PFRS Borrowing Costs

 The amendment clarifies that, upon adoption of PFRS, an entity that capitalized borrowing costs in accordance with its previous generally accepted accounting principles, may carry forward, without any adjustment, the amount previously capitalized in its opening statement of financial position at the date of transition.
 Subsequent to the adoption of PFRS, borrowing costs are recognized in accordance with PAS 23, Borrowing Costs.
-The amendment does not apply to the Parent Company as it is not a first-time adopter of PFRS.

-PAS 1, Presentation of Financial Statements - Clarification of the Requirements for Comparative Information
+The amendment does not apply to the Company as it is not a first-time adopter of PFRS. - PAS 1, Presentation of Financial Statements Clarification of the Requirements for Comparative Information

 The amendments clarify the requirements for comparative information that are disclosed voluntarily and those that are mandatory due to retrospective application of an accounting policy, or retrospective restatement or reclassification of items in the financial statements.
 An entity must include comparative information in the related notes to the financial statements when it voluntarily provides comparative information beyond the minimum required comparative period.
 The additional comparative period does not need to contain a complete set of financial statements.
 On the other hand, supporting notes for the third balance sheet (mandatory when there is a retrospective application of an accounting policy, or retrospective restatement or reclassification of items in the financial statements) are not required.
-The amendments affect disclosures only and have no impact on the Parent Company's financial position or performance.
+The amendments affect disclosures only and have no impact on the Company's financial position or performance.

-PAS 16, Property, Plant and Equipment - Classification of servicing equipmentThe amendment clarifies that spare parts, stand-by equipment and servicing equipment should be recognized as property, plant and equipment when they meet the definition of property, plant and equipment and should be recognized as inventory if otherwise.
-The amendment will have no impact on the Parent Company's financial statements.

-PAS 32, Financial Instruments: Presentation - Tax Effect of Distribution to Holders of Equity Instruments
+- PAS 16, Property, Plant and Equipment Classification of Servicing EquipmentThe amendment clarifies that spare parts, stand-by equipment and servicing equipment should be recognized as property, plant and equipment when they meet the definition of property, plant and equipment and should be recognized as inventory if otherwise.
+The amendment does not have any significant impact on the Company's financial position or performance. - PAS 32, Financial Instruments: Presentation Tax Effect of Distribution to Holders of Equity Instruments

-The amendment clarifies that income taxes relating to distributions to equity holders and to transaction costs of an equity transaction are accounted for in accordance with PAS 12.
-The Parent Company expects that this amendment will not have significant impact on its financial position or performance.
+The amendment clarifies that income taxes relating to distributions to equity holders and to transaction costs of an equity transaction are accounted for in accordance with PAS 12, Income Taxes.
+The amendment does not have any significant impact on the Company's financial position or performance.

-PAS 34, Interim Financial Reporting - Interim Financial Reporting and Segment Information for Total Assets and Liabilities
+• PAS 34, Interim Financial Reporting - Interim Financial Reporting and Segment Information for Total Assets and Liabilities

 The amendment clarifies that the total assets and liabilities for a particular reportable segment need to be disclosed only when the amounts are regularly provided to the chief operating decision maker and there has been a material change from the amount disclosed in the entity's previous annual financial statements for that reportable segment.
-The amendment affects disclosures only and has no impact on the Parent Company's financial position or performance.
+The amendment affects disclosures only and has no impact on the Company's financial position or performance.